-Lanquin and Semuc Champay
+Lanquin and Semuc Champey

 – Guatemala’s most amazing natural wonder

 Now a tip for those doing this is to write the delivery address directly on the box first.
 The brown paper took about a roll of packaging tape to piece together, so it worried me about it ripping off on the journey or getting wet, as it was also thin.
-An internal label as well as the address on the brown paper might have been a safe option.
-The postage price for airmail was also half of what we paid n Ecuador, so Guatemala is a good place to post from with fuss free requirements, and not even a passport check.
+An internal label, as well as the address on the brown paper, might have been a safe option.
+The postage price for airmail was also half of what we paid n Ecuador, so Guatemala is a good place to post from with fuss-free requirements, and not even a passport check.

 We then went out for a farewell dinner with our friends Marina and her two lovely boys.
 My son has really bonded with her son, and they were great mates, and in fact, he even had a sleep-over at their house.
 So world travel has all sorts of fun things to do for kids when you make friends.
-We also went to a dinosaur exhibition with them previously and Marina helped me to set up my new web-site for this blog.
+We also went to a dinosaur exhibition with them previously and Marina helped me to set up my new website for this blog.
 So a big thanks to them!
-That night we enjoyed crepes for one last time at our favourite place – Luna de Meil.
+That night we enjoyed crepes for one last time at our favorite place – Luna de Meil.
 The kids then enjoyed running around the church park.

 The next morning we finally we said our last good-bye to Antigua.
-We do hope to return, and really loved it.
+We do hope to return and really loved it.

 We finally turned down a bumpy road and the 11 km took about 1 hour.
 Arriving in Lanquin reminded me of a small country town in Australia.
 Run down and with local teenagers swarming to help.